WICG/EventListenerOptions/explainer.md

 ## The problem

 Smooth scrolling performance is essential to a good experience on the web, especially on touch-based devices.
-Yet a substantial fraction of touch scrolls take longer than 100ms to begin on many websites on mobile browsers (and a catastrophic 500ms delay is not unusual during page load).
+Yet around 5% of touch scrolls take longer than 100ms to begin on Chrome for Android (and a catastrophic 500ms delay is not unusual during page load).

 All modern browsers have a threaded scrolling feature to permit scrolling to run smoothly even when expensive